 The Texas Rangers' lineup saw quite a bit of turnover this year since last season, and so far this year — a quarter through the season — the results haven't been good.
-Prince Fielder is struggling, heck, even Adrian Beltre is struggling.
-The Rangers are near the bottom of the American League in runs scored, and the team sits in fourth place heading into Thursday's game.
+Prince Fielder is finished, heck, even Adrian Beltre got off to a slow start.
+The Rangers are near the bottom of the American League in runs scored, and the team sits in third place heading into Wednesday's game.

 The one departed bat that really stings the Rangers this year, so far at least, has been Nelson Cruz.
 After the free-agent market fell through the roof on Cruz, he settled for a one-year deal with Baltimore for $8 million after the Rangers made a late run at him as a full-time DH.
 He wasn't ready to be a full-time DH yet, so he took Baltimore's offer to play right field more often.

 Connecting you to your favorite North Texas sports teams as well as sports news around the globe.

 So far this season, Cruz has been the best power hitter in baseball, and his bat would look awfully nice in the heart of the Rangers' order, especially with the way the Prince Fielder addition fell flat.